twhipple/twhipple.github.io/_posts/2020-06-25-Final_Notebook.md

 # Summary
-Skiers further away tended to buy their tickets more in advance (having a higher 'order mean') but not exclusively.
-The cluster with the most people were the skiers who lived the closest to the mountain.
+Skiers further away tended to buy their tickets more in advance (having a higher 'order mean') but not exclusively - in fact the data showed there was a group of people who just tend to plan more in advance (Furthermore, some skiers may be using a non-local home address when they in fact live in a nearby city or town).

+The two clusters with the most people were the skiers who lived the closest to the mountain - within approximately two hours.
 And obviously the group with the highest ticket revenue were those with the most adult ticket purchases (since adult tickets cost more than youth/senior).
+But it was the skiers in the cluster who returned more than once or bought multiple tickets that affected the revenue the most.

-Without address information (or unique identifiers) from the Liftopia.com website it was difficult to include these customers into the dataset.
+I was really only able to use data from the Magic website for my conclusions.
+Without address information (or unique identifiers) from the Liftopia.com website it was difficult to include these customers into the dataset since I needed zip code information to plot where skiers were from, how far they traveled, and the regions that show the most customers.